qixeo/next-app-framework/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+This install uses the [Radix UI Theme](https://www.radix-ui.com/) which includes all kinds of slick styling.

 ## Deploy on Vercel